-You’ll need to ensure you clean your guinea pig’s drinking bowl each day and remove any hay, bedding, or feces that might be floating in it.
+You’ll need to ensure you clean your guinea pig’s drinking bowl each day and remove any guinea pig hay, bedding, or feces that might be floating in it.

-Additionally, opt for ceramic bowls as they’re less likely to be knocked over than plastic ones.
+Additionally, opt for ceramic food bowls as they’re less likely to be knocked over than plastic ones.

 Guinea Pig Health Issues Caused By Nutrition

-Diarrhea can occur in guinea pigs for a number of reasons, including improper nutrition, dental issues, and bacterial infections.
+Diarrhea can occur in your pet guinea pigs for a number of reasons, including improper nutrition, dental issues, and bacterial infections.

 If your guinea pig’s diet is too low in fiber, too low in vitamin C, or includes too many fruits/leafy greens, then they can get loose stools as a result.

-That’s why it’s important you feed your cavy Timothy hay or another one high in fiber, offer them vitamin C enriched pellets, and keep their intake of fruits/vegetables to the recommended amount.
+That’s why it’s important you feed your cavy Timothy hay or another one high in fiber, offer them vitamin C enriched pellets, and keep their intake of fresh produce to the recommended amount.

-Changes in the diet such as switching to another brand of pellets can also give your cavy an upset stomach.
-If you’re planning on changing your guinea pigs food, then do so gradually.
+Sudden changes in the guinea pig diet such as switching to another brand of pellets can also give your cavy an upset stomach.
+If you’re planning on changing your guinea pigs’ original diet, then do so gradually.